+353-1-416-8900REST OF WORLD

 Market Snapshot: Artificial Intelligence in Supply Chain Market

-• Technology Type: Deep learning, natural language processing, and robotic process automation are transforming supply chain decision workflows and information flows.
+• Technology Type: Deep learning, natural language processing, and robotics process automation.

-• Application: Fleet management (encompassing predictive maintenance and route optimization), freight brokerage, risk management (including compliance monitoring and supplier risk assessment), supply chain planning (from demand forecasting to procurement optimization), and warehouse management (covering inventory management and order fulfillment) form the core use cases.
+• Application: Fleet management (predictive maintenance, route optimization), freight brokerage, risk management (compliance monitoring, supplier risk assessment), supply chain planning (demand forecasting, procurement optimization), warehouse management (inventory, order fulfillment).

-• End-User: Major sectors harnessing AI include aerospace & defense, automotive, chemicals, food & beverages, healthcare and pharmaceuticals, manufacturing, retail & e-commerce, as well as transportation & logistics.
+• End-User: Aerospace & defense, automotive, chemicals, food & beverages, healthcare and pharmaceuticals, manufacturing, retail & e-commerce, transportation & logistics.

 Methodology & Data Sources